KCreate/PTF/README.md

 * See an example here: http://leonardschuetz.ch/projects/PTF/source.php

 ## Installation
-Installation is actually pretty ease.
+Installation is actually pretty easy.
 Just download the ls_ptf.php file and include it into your project.

 ## Usage and pre-supported tags
 To format all the tags inside a string just write: